aaronlonwilliams/DataManagerExports/README.md

 7. Notification Templates – the most often used notification templates have been built and given naming properties so they can be easily found.
 Now you have starting content with these notificiations.

 8. Events – all events that have a standard master script are now set up with this import file.
-These are the most often used scripts and events.
+These are the most often used scripts and events. *removed*

 9. AD HOC REPORTS – All BPT ad hoc reports that can be used as examples and starting points.